 Coralie is a high-precision échelle spectrograph developed through a collaboration between the Haute-Provence Observatory and La Silla Observatory.
-It is attached to the Leonard Euler Telescope, and the two instruments together form a dedicated, automated system for searching for large extrasolar planets in the southern hemisphere.
+It is attached to the Leonard Euler Telescope, and the two instruments together form a dedicated, automated system for searching for large exoplanets in the southern hemisphere.
 Essentially an enhanced version of Elodie, Coralie has superior spectral resolution, a more efficient light detector, and improved instrumental control, including on-line data reduction and analysis.
-Coralie can measure the radial velocity of a star to a precision better than 7 meters per second (25 km/h) – about the speed of a fast human runner.
+Coralie can measure the radial velocity of a star to a precision better than 7 meters per second (25 kilometers per hour) – about the speed of a fast human runner.
 While in its commissioning phase in 1998, it was used in the detection of a planet in orbit around Gliese 86.